Device Trust Verification

 The Device Trust Verification flow is used for mobile devices and sandboxed applications, as well as to support Unregistered Devices.
 The flow is depicted below:

-Once you enable Device Trust Verification for Sandboxed Apps, the settings entered under Allow Unregistered Devices to Receive an HTTP Response which allows you to provide a customized error message to Unregistered Devices will no longer work.
+Once you enable Device Trust Verification for sandboxed apps, the settings entered under Allow Unregistered Devices to Receive an HTTP Response, which allow you to provide a customized error message to Unregistered Devices, will no longer work.
 Instead, all requests from Unregistered Devices will receive the Device Trust Verification challenge and may fail the challenge-response mechanism.
 This will be fixed in an upcoming release.

 Disable Device Trust Verification at the Organization-level

-Device Trust Verification is enabled by default for all organizations.
-To disable organization-wide Device Trust Verification, navigate to Settings > TrustProvider Settings > Unregistered Devices, and then de-select the switch under Enable Org Wide Device Trust Verification.
+Device Trust Verification is not enabled by default; it needs to be enabled to support mobile devices.
+If you have org-wide Device Trust Verification enabled and you want to disable it, navigate from Settings > TrustProvider Settings > Unregistered Devices, and then de-select the switch under Enable Org Wide Device Trust Verification.

 The Enable Org Wide Device Trust Verification switch is de-selected in the image above.